 1. 17-Game Point Streak and Overtime Heroics

 From Oct.
 12-Nov.
-21, the Islanders had won 16 games and recorded a point in the only other game.
+21, the Islanders had won 15 games and recorded a point in the other two games.
 It started with a win over the Florida Panthers in a shootout and then an overtime win against the reigning Stanley Cup Champions in the St. Louis Blues.
 The Islanders trailed 2-1, but got a game-tying goal from Anders Lee and then an overtime goal from Devon Toews.
 They went on to score another game-winner against the Columbus Blue Jackets on the road on a goal from Brock Nelson, which was the first of three goals he would score in the extra session during the streak.

 After the Islanders loss to the Pittsburgh Penguins for their only loss during the stretch, New York had a home-and-home with them two weeks later, and Nelson scored in regulation and overtime.
 Then 48 hours later, in his 500th NHL game, Nelson once again scored in regulation and then with 45 seconds left in overtime for the memorable win.
 The streak came to an end as they hit the West Coast, where the Islanders lost three straight and only scored two goals, but had many more exciting overtime goals throughout the season by Anders Lee, Pulock, and Beauvillier twice.